How-To Guides

 7. Rest the Beef: Once cooked to your desired doneness, remove the joint from the tray and set it aside to rest.
 After 10 minutes, loosely cover it with foil to retain warmth.
 Rest for half the roasting time, or a minimum of 15–20 minutes, before carving.

-8. Make the Gravy: Add 450ml of beef or chicken stock to the roasting tray.
-Simmer and reduce the liquid until thickened, then pass it through a sieve to remove bones and vegetables.
-To enrich the gravy, stir in a cold knob of butter before serving.
+8. Make the Gravy: Pour 450ml of beef or chicken stock into the roasting tray.
+Bring to a simmer, reducing the liquid until thickened.
+Strain through a sieve to remove the bones and vegetables.
+For an extra-rich finish, stir in a cold knob of butter just before serving.

 9. Carve and Serve: Slice the rested beef into thick slices and serve with the warm, rich gravy.